Get Your Medical Marijuana Card in California

 About Cannabis in California

-- Smoke or ingest cannabis.
+- Smoke or cannabis ingestion.

 Users may not:

-- Smoke it where tobacco is prohibited.
+- Smoke it if tobacco is banned,

 Now that recreational marijuana is legal, do I still need a medical recommendation?